The Importance of Branding to Your Business

 You’ve probably heard of major companies like Disney, Facebook, and Amazon.
 What do all of these companies have in common?
 The answer is simple: they understand the importance of branding.

 They weren’t always big names in the business world, but they were able to grow into the titans they are today because they understood why branding is important from an early stage.
-Each of these companies has taken calculated steps to build up its brand so people immediately recognize them.
+Each company has taken calculated steps to build up its brand, so people immediately recognize them.

 What Is Branding, Exactly?

-Before we look at how branding helps a business, it’s worth reviewing what the term actually means.
+Before we look at the importance of branding and how branding helps a business, it’s worth reviewing what the term actually means.

 Branding is a combination of marketing and business strategies that help people think about a company, a product, or a person in a particular way.